 Claims which fall within the scope of the Regulations are all those where reimbursement arrangements have been made under paragraph 8 of Schedule 7 to the Finance Act 1994.
 This includes claims made before the Regulations come into force but which had not been paid by then.
 In other words, if existing arrangements for reimbursing consumers do not comply with the Regulations, the money will not be paid unless the proposed arrangements are modified to meet the new requirements.

-*Reimbursement arrangements *cover any arrangements made by a claimant to make refunds to consumers who for practical purposes bore the cost, in whole or in part, of the original payment of that sum of money paid to the Commissioners.
+Reimbursement arrangements cover any arrangements made by a claimant to make refunds to consumers who for practical purposes bore the cost, in whole or in part, of the original payment of that sum of money paid to the Commissioners.

-*The relevant amount *means that sum of money a claimant wishes to reimburse to consumers.
+The relevant amount means that sum of money a claimant wishes to reimburse to consumers.
 This includes interest, as well as the capital sum (see Regulation 19C(e)) because it is the consumers who have not had use of the money, not the claimant.

 General provisions